ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/server-rendering.md

 ## Usage

-In your page file, Greenwood supports the following functions that you can `export` for providing server rendered content and [frontmatter](/docs/resources/markdown/) to produce the `<body><body>` content for your page.
+In your page file, Greenwood supports the following functions that you can `export` for providing server rendered content and frontmatter assist in producing the content for your pages.

 - **default** (recommended): Use the custom elements API to render out your page content, aka **Web (Server) Components**.
 This rendering is only done server-side (and thus needs to be SSR compatible).
 To have client side imports, use the imports field in `getFrontmatter` or add them as `<script>` or `<link>` tags in a layout. _Using this option will take precedence over `getBody`_.
 - **getBody**: Return a string of HTML for the contents of the page
 - **getLayout**: Return a string of HTML to act as the [page's layout](/docs/pages/layouts/#pages)
-- **getFrontmatter**: Provide an object of [frontmatter](/docs/resources/markdown/#frontmatter) properties.
+- **getFrontmatter**: Provide an object of [frontmatter](/docs/content-as-data/frontmatter/) properties.
 Useful in conjunction with [content as data](/docs/content-as-data/), or otherwise setting static configuration / metadata through SSR.

 <!-- eslint-disable no-unused-vars -->